Greenbank Battery

 Safety is the top priority for CS Energy.

-Through a Greenbank Battery community benefit fund, CS Energy will invest $20,000 in local community organisations and initiatives in 2023/24.
+Through a Greenbank Battery community benefit fund, CS Energy will invest $20,000 annually in local community organisations and initiatives from 2024 to 2026.

 Vegetation between the battery and Pub Lane will provide screening from the road.